M.S. Beltran is just a concerned U.S. citizen trying to figure out what in the hell is happening in her country.

 Child Preachers Left and Right

 Child preachers are nothing new; they've been getting noticed for at least a century.
-They are mostly associated with fundamentalist Christians in the U.S., but they are a worldwide phenomenon.
+They are mostly associated with fundamentalist Christians in the United States, but they are a worldwide phenomenon.
 Child preachers are a hot ticket right now in Brazil.
 In Indonesia, there are shows about Muslim children preaching the word of Allah.

 Modern western secular cultures have child preachers as well.
 The most well-known one right now is Greta Thunberg, and she's preaching climate doomsday warnings with intense religious fervor.